harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ---

 *Terraform* is a product in the *Infrastructure as Code (IaC)* space, it has been created by [HashiCorp](https://www.hashicorp.com/){:target="_blank"}.
 With *Terraform* you can use a single language to describe your infrastructure in code.
-This guide explains the core concepts of *Terraform* and essential basics that you need to spin up your first environments with *Terraform*.
+This guide explains the core concepts of *Terraform* and essential basics that you need to spin up your first Azure environments.

 - [What is Infrastructure as Code (IaC)](#what-is-infrastructure-as-code-iac)